Azure-Samples/serverless-keyvault-secret-rotation-handling/README.md

 3. We use this 'if' statement (aka Condition block) to say "if the subject of the event we got (which corresponds to the name of the secret that fired the `NewSecretVersion` event) is in our `keysToWatch` array variable" so we can ignore changes to other secrets in the same vault.

-4. Here we use the Azure REST API to invoke the `softRestart` of the Function App we created.
+4. Here we use the Azure REST API to get the list of current App Settings for the Function App because when we update, we must give _all_ app setting values, not just the changed ones.

+5. We parse the response of the `GET` call and issue the `PUT` call to Settings while using Logic Apps' `setProperty` function to set the value of the `APPINSIGHTS_INSTRUMENTATIONKEY` setting to the new value.

-5. The authentication of the previous request comes from the Managed Identity we've assigned the Logic App, and the User Access role pointed out earlier which has `Website Contributor` access to the Function App.
+You'll notice both REST calls use Managed Identity authentication taking the Identity we've assigned the Logic App, and the User Access role pointed out earlier which has `Website Contributor` access to the Function App.
 If that User Access Role is missing, this block of the Logic App will fail.

 ##### Configuration